stereotype441/language/resources/type-system/inference.md

   - Define `m` as follows:

     - If `e` is a hexadecimal integer literal, `2^63 <= i < 2^64`, and the `int`
-      class is implemented as signed 64-bit two’s complement integers, then let `m` be a constant reference to an instance of `int` with value `i - 2^64`. _In other words, a hexadecimal value such as `0x800000000000000`, which is too large to be represented as a signed 64-bit integer, but not too large to be represented by an unsigned 64-bit integer, simply "overflows" to the negative integer with an equivalent bit representation.
+      class is implemented as signed 64-bit two’s complement integers, `m` is an expression artifact that evaluates to an instance of `int` with numeric value `i - 2^64`. _In other words, a hexadecimal value such as `0x800000000000000`, which is too large to be represented as a signed 64-bit integer, but not too large to be represented by an unsigned 64-bit integer, simply "overflows" to the negative integer with an equivalent bit representation.
 This only happens if the implementation represents integers as signed 64-bit values._

     - Otherwise, if `i` cannot be represented exactly by an instance of `int`, then it is a compile-time error.
-TODO(paulberry): the front end doesn't do this; instead `R` is `int`.

-    - Otherwise, let `m` be a constant reference to an instance of `int` with value `i`.
+    - Otherwise, `m` is an expression artifact that evaluates to an instance of `int` with numeric value `i`.

   - Then the result of inferring `e` is `m :: int`.

 - Otherwise:

-  - Define `m` as follows:

   - If `i` cannot be represented exactly by an instance of `double`, then it is a compile-time error.
+TODO(paulberry): the front end doesn't do this;
+    instead it falls back on an integer representation.

+  - Otherwise:

-    - Otherwise, let `m` be a constant reference to an instance of `double` with value `i`.
+    - Let `m` be an expression artifact that evaluates to an instance of `double` with numeric value `i`.

-  - Then the result of inferring `e` is `m :: double`.
+    - Then, the result of inferring `e` is `m :: double`.

 ##### Double Literals

 To infer a double literal `e` in context `K`:

-- Let `d` be the numeric value of `e`.
+- Let `n` be the numeric value of `e`.

-- Let `m` be a constant reference to an instance of `double` with value `d`.
+- Let `m` be an expression artifact that evaluates to an instance of `double` with numeric value `n`.

 - The result of inferring `e` is `m :: double`.